Guitarist (magazine): Video and audio content

-Every month Guitarist produces pro-level video demos of all of the products reviewed in the magazine that month, as well as video interviews and features with top guitar artists, and audio examples for the Blues Headlines tuition column, and video and audio examples to accompany any other tuition featured in the magazine that month (these regularly include 'play in the style of' columns, as well as video masterclasses with famous guitar players such as Joe Bonamassa).
+Every month, Guitarist produces video demos of all of the products reviewed in the magazine that month, video interviews and features with guitar artists, audio examples for the Blues Headlines tuition column, and video and audio examples to accompany any other tuition featured in the magazine that month.
+These regularly include 'play in the style of' columns, as well as video masterclasses with famous guitar players such as Joe Bonamassa.

-These videos are available to watch online via a private YouTube playlist link featured in the magazine each month, or if you purchase the iPad version of the magazine, all video and audio content is embedded to watch offline.
+These videos are available to watch online via the private YouTube playlist link featured in the magazine each month.
+With the iPad version of the magazine, all video and audio content is embedded to watch offline.

 Digital versions

-Since late-2011, Guitarist has been available to purchase in digital forms - initially just on Apple iPad, but later on Android devices, iPhones and the Kindle Fire.
+Since late-2011, Guitarist has been available to purchase in digital forms - initially only on Apple iPad, but later on Android devices, iPhones and the Kindle Fire.

-Initially, a bespoke Guitarist Deluxe edition of the magazine was produced for the iPad.
+Originally, a bespoke Guitarist Deluxe edition of the magazine was produced for the iPad.
 Launching to coincide with the introduction of Apple Newsstand, it was a fully enhanced digital edition of the magazine, with fully interactive audio and video content, pages specifically designed to be read on the iPad, and various other multimedia features.
-This was discontinued in late 2012, and the magazine moved to its current page-turner format.
+This was discontinued in late 2012, and the magazine moved to its current page based format.

-On Android, Kindle and Zinio devices, the digital edition of Guitarist is a simple digital facsimile of the print product, however, the iOS Newsstand version is enhanced with embedded video and audio content, as well as image galleries.
+On Android, Kindle and Zinio devices, the digital edition of Guitarist is a simple digital facsimile of the print product, though the iOS Newsstand version is enhanced with embedded video and audio content, as well as image galleries.

 Other products

 In addition to the regular magazine, Guitarist produces a number of one-off and semi-regular editions.
 These have included 100 Great Guitar Players, 100 Great Guitars, The Guitarist Guide To Effects and The Guitarist Guide To Home Recording.

 In late 2013, Guitarist launched a quarterly sister-title, named Guitarist Presents Acoustic.
-As the name suggest, this title provides the same mix of gear reviews, interviews and playing tuition as the primary title, but is focussed purely on acoustic guitars and guitar players.
+This title provides the same mix of gear reviews, interviews and playing tuition as the primary title, but covers only acoustic guitars and guitar players.